solita/solita.github.com/_posts/2021-04-29-I-challenged-low-code-with-code.md

 ### Development environment

 In OutSystems the development is always done in the cloud environment.
-This has multiple implications
+This has multiple implications:

 * No need to set up anything
 * The environment is shared with all the developers